BogdanCC/Galaxy-Shooter/README.md

 # Galaxy Shooter
 My code will differ in some parts from the instructor's code since I've completed the challenges and left my version of solving the problems.

+**You can try this game on Android by downloading and installing [this apk](https://drive.google.com/file/d/1eNkFqTanIo-mps2XY46VuARYBo3-V0Te/view).**

 The **C#** scripts are in **Assets/Galaxy Shooter/Scripts**

 ###### Topics covered in this project :